Frequently Asked Questions

 A: EHCPs are reviewed each year at an annual review.
-Parents and carers will be sent an invite to this meeting well in advance, it is important that you let us know when you receive this invite if you will be able to attend on the given date.
+Parents and carers will be sent an invitation to this meeting well in advance, it is important that you let us know when you receive this invitation if you will be able to attend on the given date.
 It is not possible to re-arrange annual reviews which are cancelled or missed.

 Teaching and Learning

 Q: What should I do if I am worried about my child’s progress?

 A: Your child’s class teacher will be able to talk to you about their progress.
 Please contact your child’s class teacher through the home/school book or by phoning the school office to make an appointment.

 Q: What if my child can’t speak English?

 A: At Palatine we use a total communication approach.
 This means that pupils are supported to understand our communication, are supporting to express themselves and supported to be able to regulate with a variety of communication methods.
 These include signing, use of symbols and visual support (with tools such as aided language boards and picture symbols).
 This helps children understand their daily routines and what is happening in sessions.
 In school we have multi lingual resources which also support pupils such as dual language stories, dual language symbols for individual pupils and signs and symbols in classes in dual languages where there are more than one language represented in the class.
 If parents require support with filling out forms or attending meetings our family liaison team will support and can book translation services if this is needed.
 Please do talk to us if you would like translation services for any meetings you attend.
 If you speak other languages at home, please do let us know what languages you speak.
 This helps us to make sure that we have the right resources to support you and your child at school.

 Q: How is my child prepared for moving on to secondary school?